Skip to content

 Can I run a webinar for free as a small business?+

 Yes.
 Zoom's free plan supports 100 attendees with a 40-minute session limit, which covers most small business use cases.
-Livestorm's free starter plan supports 30 attendees with no time limit.
-Both require no credit card.
-The trade-offs are audience size limits, lack of registration page branding, limited analytics, and no CRM integration on free tiers.
+Popup's free plan supports unlimited attendees with no session time limit and includes basic registration and email tools.
+Neither requires a credit card.
+The trade-offs on free tiers are typically limited registration page branding, lighter analytics, and no native CRM integration.

 What webinar platform is easiest to use for beginners?+